jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Subject-Change.md

 # Change of Subject

+###### Entity change: For the information that has been successfully registered in the license system of JD Cloud & AI, both the entity information and the website information can be changed.

 ## I. Log in License System

 1. Log in the official website of JD Cloud & AI [www.jdcloud.com](http://www.jdcloud.com) and click **License** on the upper right